Open-Microfrontends/open-microfrontends-generator/README.md

 ### hostBackendIntegrationsJava

-Generates integration files for Java-based Host Application, including server-side code for security, proxying and SSR.
+Generates integration files for Java-based Host Application, including server-side code for security and proxying.

+> [!NOTE]
+> The main purpose of this template is to demonstrate that a backend integration is possible in arbitrary languages.
+> But it cannot support SSR, and there is no type-safety for Microfrontend inputs like the config.

 TODO